greenelab/meta-review/manuscript.md

 Therefore, we are investigating whether configuration files with sensible defaults could enable bare-bones repositories that contain manuscript content and little else.

 In addition, to simplifying the usage, we're also looking into simplifying the setup.
-Presently, setup is complex because users must do advanced command-line operations to clone the `manubot/rootstock` repository and configure Travis CI.
+Presently, setup is complex because users must do advanced command-line operations to clone the Rootstock repository and configure Travis CI.
 While we provide detailed instructions, users often struggle replicating the long list of setup commands in an appropriate computational environment.
 One priority will be to automate setup to a higher degree.
 However, this may require switching the services Manubot uses for continuous integration (e.g. from Travis CI to GitHub Actions, CircleCI, Drone, or GitLab CI), environment management (e.g. from Conda to Docker), and repository hosting (e.g. from GitHub to GitLab).